gvdr/INV_anomaly_package/ReadMe.txt

 pytest tests/ --cov=outlierdetection --cov-report term-missing

+To setup sphinx from scratch in root folder: mkdir docs cd docs sphinx-quickstart

+Then, in source/conf.py, add the lines import sys import os sys.path.insert(0, os.path.abspath('../../outlierdetection/src'))

+and add to the extenions list 'sphinx.ext.autodoc', e.g. extensions = ['sphinx.ext.autodoc']

+Then, in docs/, run
+make html

 Comments:
 - There is currently a bug (September 11) with sphinx 7.2.5, loading numpy.typing.ufunc.
 Downgrade to 7.2.4 fixes it.